 While there are beautiful views to be found along the Appalachian Trail at the southern end of Delaware Water Gap National Recreation Area, there are also stunning vistas to discover at the northern end.
 Head up the steep, 3.5-mile Milford Knob Trail for a view of charming Milford from above, and see the Upper Recreational Delaware River winding beneath you.
 The Cliff Park Trail connects eight miles of paths above the river, giving you plenty of options to explore.
 Another good place to pick up the Cliff Park Trail is across the road from the Raymondskill Falls trail.

-Adjacent to Lehigh Gorge State Park and the town of Jim Thorpe, the Tank Hollow Trail starts from State Game Lands 141 and winds up to reveal a breathtaking view of the curving Lehigh River.
+Adjacent to Lehigh Gorge State Park, the Switchback Railroad Trail winds across Flagstaff Mountain from Jim Thorpe to Mauch Chunk Lake Park, revealing breathtaking views of the curving Lehigh River.
+This historic route was once occupied by a gravity railroad system which facilitated coal transportation and became a popular Victorian tourist attraction before serving as inspiration for the world's first roller coaster.
+Today, bikers and hikers can enjoy the trail and the views.
 You might even spot some whitewater rafters navigating the rapids far below.
-Be sure to stay alert on the trail and watch for wildlife.
 For a complete Lehigh Gorge experience, make sure you also make time to navigate the D&L Trail that winds alongside the river.

 Take to the Skies

 Take your search for Pocono panoramas to new heights - literally.
-For the ultimate view, get up in the sky with some help from Pocono Helitours.
-Departing from Pocono Mountains Municipal Airport, these helicopter sightseeing tours will open up sweeping vistas of iconic Poconos landscapes that you could only see from the air.
+For the ultimate thrill and the ultimate view, get up in the sky with some help from Pegasus Skydive Center.
+Not only will you see sweeping vistas of Pocono landscapes that you can only find from the air, you'll also be free-falling through the scene during a tandem jump with an experienced instructor.

+Panoramic mountain views are just the beginning of the beautiful scenery in the area!
 There are waterfalls galore and colorful Poconos sunsets to witness as well.
 Book a room at welcoming local lodgings, and you might even find an inspiring view out your window.
-Take advantage of special offers on accommodations to give yourself time to take in the natural beauty of the Pocono Mountains from every elevation and angle.
+Take advantage of special offers on accommodations to give yourself time to take in the natural beauty of the Pocono Mountains from every elevation.

 Top